johndiginee/django_api/README.md

-## My journey to explore the tales of Django Rest Framework
+## My journey to explore the tales of Django Rest Framework Version #1
 Django REST framework is a powerful and flexible toolkit for building Web APIs.

 ## Tech Stack